-If precertification is not obtained, no benefits will be payable under the plan for the provideradministered drug.
+If precertification is not obtained, no benefits will be payable under the plan for the provideradministered drug unless required by law.

 Prescription Drug Benefits

 Precertification (also sometimes referred to as prior authorization) is required for certain prescription drugs.
 You can find a list of the prescription drugs that require precertification at AlabamaBlue.com/NetResults1DrugList4T.
 This list will be updated quarterly.